AnicetNgrt/flore1/README.md

 	Engine, # our engine instance
-	Refresh, # the refresh instance that will run the sprite explosion_sprt, # the empty sprite that will be animated by our flipbook 'assets/explosion/', # the path to all our frames size=[100, 100], # the (new)size of our frames transparent_rgb=(0, 0, 0), # the transparent color for our frames fps=60, # the frame rate of our animation
+	Refresh, # the refresh instance that will run the sprite explosion_sprt, # the empty sprite that will be animated by our flipbook path='assets/explosion/', # the path to the folder containing our frames size=[100, 100], # the (new)size of our frames transparent_rgb=(0, 0, 0), # the transparent color for our frames fps=60, # the frame rate of our animation